Back to news

 Perplexity's Bumblebee scanner goes after a gap that's easy to ignore.
 AI projects pull in dependencies from npm, PyPI, MCP servers, browser extensions, and more, and every one of those is a way in.

-Bumblebee scans all of them in a single read-only pass and never runs install scripts, so the act of scanning can't itself trigger anything malicious (GitHub, perplexityai/bumblebee, Perplexity announcement).
+Bumblebee scans all of them in a single read-only pass and never runs install scripts, so the act of scanning can't itself trigger anything malicious (GitHub, perplexityai/bumblebee (opens in a new tab), Perplexity announcement (opens in a new tab)).
 Wire it into CI and every commit gets checked against known vulnerabilities.
 That model is becoming the default people reach for.

 Safety Standards and Governance